-First summited in 1865 by Brit Edward Whymper in an expedition fraught with tragedy, it took until 1931 for the brothers Franz and Toni Schmid made it up the north face, a challenging mixed climb of rock and ice.
+The peak was first summited in 1865 by Brit Edward Whymper in an expedition fraught with tragedy, but the north face was not conquered until 1931.
+Brothers Franz and Toni Schmid were the first to complete the north face climb, a challenging mix of rock and ice.

-It's considered to be one of the riskiest climbs in the Alps – the Matterhorn is one of the deadliest peaks in Europe, with over 500 alpinists believed to have died on the mountain.
+It's considered to be one of the riskiest climbs in the Alps.
+In fact, the Matterhorn is one of the deadliest peaks in Europe, with over 500 alpinists believed to have died on the mountain.

-Over the years, the peak has been the site of some incredible climbs.
-Here's a look at some of the most noteworthy leading up to Dani's record.
+Nevertheless, over the years the peak has been the site of some incredible climbs.
+Here's a look at some of the most noteworthy leading up to Arnold's record.

-While the peak was first attained in 1865, gaining the summit via the north face took until 1931, and was achieved by two brothers from Munich.
-Although the climb took them two days, it should be noted that they rode their bikes from Munich, hundreds of kilometres away, to get there – and upon completing the climb, rode their bikes back again.
+Although the climb took them two days, it should be noted that the brothers rode their bikes from Munich, hundreds of miles away, to get there — and upon completing the climb, rode their bikes back again.

-The Swiss-Canadian mountaineer (who would later be the first person to snowboard off Everest) set the bar high with his speed ascent just over four hours.
-He was only 21-years-old at the time.
+The Swiss-Canadian mountaineer (who would later be the first person to snowboard off Everest) set the bar high with his speed ascent of just over four hours.
+He was only 21 years old at the time.

-But equipped with just his ice axes and crampons to give him purchase on the terrain, Arnold moved quickly and confidently, eventually making his way to the summit, where the visibly exhausted climber took a moment to reflect on the achievement – after he caught his breath.
+But equipped with just his ice axes and crampons to give him grip on the terrain, Arnold moved quickly and confidently, eventually making his way to the summit.
+The visibly exhausted climber took a moment to reflect on the achievement there — after he caught his breath, of course.

-Sitting at 4,478m above sea level, the mountaineer could proclaim: "Doing this in the year of the Matterhorn anniversary...
+Sitting at 14,692 feet above sea level, the mountaineer could proclaim: "Doing this in the year of the Matterhorn anniversary. ...
 I'm really happy."